avidclin/ctgbot/README.md

 # ctgbot
+> Automatic notifications about new studies on clinicaltrials.gov

-Get news on Teams channel whenever new studies appear on clinicaltrials.gov
+Get news on Teams channel every time new studies for defined queries appear on clinicaltrials.gov